dbose/ionic-angular-steroids-seed/README.md

 # Ionic + AngularJS + Steroids

 Based on a discussion on the Ionic forum thread ([http://forum.ionicframework.com/t/created-a-seed-for-ionic-angular-appgyver/628](http://forum.ionicframework.com/t/created-a-seed-for-ionic-angular-appgyver/628)), here is the unified seed project.
-This inherit the fantastic workflow of Steroids (minus any performance optimization, that can be included later as a cordova plugin) and robust AngularJS constructs from ionic.
+This inherits the fantastic workflow from Steroids (minus any performance optimizations, that can be included later as a cordova plugin) and robust AngularJS constructs from ionic.

 ##	File/Directory Explanations